-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Lipoid Nephrosis or Minimal Change Disease.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Lipoid Nephrosis or Minimal Change Disease.

 Questions that will be addressed will include:

 - Can I qualify for life insurance if I have been diagnosed with Lipoid Nephrosis or Minimal Change Disease?

 - Why do life insurance companies care if I have been diagnosed with Lipoid Nephrosis or Minimal Change Disease?

 - What kind of information will the insurance companies ask me or be interested in?